 \subsection{Best-match Overlap}

-In this section, we describe the procedure to compute the Type-I/II waveform difference over a large parameter space.
+In this section, we describe the procedure to compute the type I/II waveform difference over a large parameter space.
 We model only non-spinning binaries in quasi-circular orbits.
 Highly spinning binaries or those with highly eccentric orbits are expected to be fewer than the population we consider \citep[see, e.g.,][]{Zaldarriaga,search_ecc}.
-Since, the optical depth for Type-II images is also small, on the order of $10^{-3}\sim10^{-4}$ \cite{Oguri2018,DaiPop2017,Li2018}, we exclude these less frequent sources from our analysis.
+Since, the optical depth for type II images is also small, on the order of $10^{-3}\sim10^{-4}$ \cite{Oguri2018,DaiPop2017,Li2018}, we exclude these less frequent sources from our analysis.

 For this source population, frequency-domain GW strain is given by the Fourier transform of Eq.~\eqref{hf},

 where $\tilde{H}_{{\rm I},lm}(\tilde{M},q,f)/D_L$ is equal to $\tilde{h}_{{\rm I},lm}(f)$ in Eq.\eqref{hlmf}, with the dependence on $D_L$ explicitly shown.
 The waveform is a function of the detector-frame mass (or equivalently, the redshifted mass), $\tilde{M} = (1+z) M$ (where $M$ is the intrinsic mass), the mass ratio, $q\equiv \tilde{M}_1/\tilde{M}_2\geq 1 ~(\tilde{M}_1+\tilde{M}_2=\tilde{M}$), and the luminosity distance, $D_L$.
 The polarization angle, $\Phi$, and signal time-of-arrival, $t_0$, add additional phase shifts to the signal.